Ros Brewer (Company Secretary)

 His work has ranged from private and housing association residential properties, defects analysis for commercial, industrial properties, feasibility studies for schools, party wall negotiations, condition surveys for residential properties and commercial buildings.
 He has an extensive experience of different construction techniques and their associated issues and costs.
 He has a sound practical understanding of what will work.
 He acted as Employers Agent on a significant number of Design and Build projects for Housing Associations with projects ranging between £0.5m to £8.5m.

-David is also an adviser and Director to the Heart of Hastings CLT.
+David is also an adviser to the Heart of Hastings CLT.